Geometry of polarised varieties: Boundedness of polarised pairs

 \subsection{Lc thresholds on slc Calabi-Yau pairs}

 Next we prove a more general version of Theorem \ref{t-lct-nef-big-slc-cy}.

 \begin{thm} Let $d$ be a natural number, $v,\delta$ be positive real numbers, and $\Phi\subset [0,1]$ be a DCC set of real numbers.
 Then there is a positive real number $t$ depending only on $d,v,\delta,\Phi$ satisfying the following.
-Assume that \begin{itemize} \item $(X,B)$ is a projective slc Calabi-Yau pair of dimension $d$,
+Assume that \begin{itemize} \item $(X,B)$ is an slc Calabi-Yau pair of dimension $d$,

 \item the coefficients of $B$ are in $\Phi$,

 \item $N\ge 0$ is a nef $\R$-divisor on $X$ with coefficients $\ge \delta$,

 \item $(X,B+uN)$ is slc for some real number $u>0$,